setarekhosravi/RLinControl/Other Useful Resources/Reinforcement Learning in MATLAB/README.md

 ### Personal Use

 <div align="justify">
-These materials represent my learning journey through the course and include:
+These materials represent my learning journey through the courses and include:
 </div>

-* Personal notes from course lectures
+* Personal notes from courses lectures
 * MATLAB implementations of the concepts taught

 ### Language Note
-The original course is taught in Persian (فارسی), and all of the notes contain **Persian** content.
+The original courses is taught in Persian (فارسی), and all of the notes contain **Persian** content.

 > [!NOTE]\
 > This is a personal educational repository.
-The course content rights belong to Omid Zandi and Faradars platform.
+The courses content rights belong to Omid Zandi and Faradars platform.